TedHusted/awake/awake.md/awake.md

 “Just barely, but yes, it arrived after the call.
 They used my PGP key to sign the email, so it’s secure.”

-“I know we want to keep a low profile,” says Ravi, his fingers tapping against the table, “but feedback from OSSA could be helpful.
-Better now than later. — The Non-Disclosure Agreement would keep it quiet.”
+“I know we want to keep a low profile,” says Ravi, his fingers tapping against the table, “but feedback from OSSA could be helpful. — Better now than later. — If there is anything happening with Ally’s self-awareness, OSSA will be the ones to tell us.
+The Non-Disclosure Agreement would keep it quiet. ”

 “Are we sure that OSSA won’t leak anything?” asks Emma, tilting her head.